tasmota/docs/docs/Scripting-Language.md

 SCRIPT_STRIP_COMMENTS | enables stripping comments when attempting to paste a script that is too large to fit USE_ANGLE_FUNC | add sin(x),acos(x) and sqrt(x) e.g. to allow calculation of horizontal cylinder volume USE_24C256 | enables use of 24C256 I^2^C EEPROM to expand script buffer (defaults to 4k) USE_SCRIPT_FATFS | enables SD card support (on SPI bus).
 Specify the CS pin number.
-Also enables 4k script buffer
+Also enables 4k script buffer on ESP8266 if using device with 4 or more Mb can enable FS by specifying -1 (using linker files with enabled FS Buffer e.g. eagle.flash.4m1m.ld)
 USE_SCRIPT_FATFS_EXT | enables additional FS commands
 SDCARD_DIR | enables support for web UI for SD card directory upload and download
 USE_WEBCAM | enables support ESP32 Webcam which is controlled by scripter cmds USE_FACE_DETECT | enables face detecting in ESP32 Webcam USE_SCRIPT_TASK | enables Task in ESP32
 USE_SML_SCRIPT_CMD | enables SML script cmds
-USE_SCRIPT_COMPRESSION | enables compression of scripts (2560 chars buffer)
+USE_SCRIPT_COMPRESSION | enables compression of scripts (2560 chars buffer, ESP8266 only)
+LITTLEFS_SCRIPT_SIZE S | enables script buffer of size S (e.g.8192, ESP32)
 USE_GOOGLE_CHARTS | enables defintion of google charts within web section
 ----